PDXIII/pdxiii.github.io/_posts/2016-05-02-Custom-Tab-View.md

 ### The Tile View

 The tile view uses random background images of birds delivered by Lorem Flickr, that is the reason why it takes some time until all images are visible.
 Additional to that the tiles provide the same information like the list items, the file icon is just a little bit larger.
-For the background images I used css blend mode, which isn’t all browser compatible but looks pretty cool!
+For the background images I used CSS blend mode, which isn’t all browser compatible but looks pretty cool!

 ## The Process